RylieWeaver/rylieweaver.github.io/WordleBot/README.md

 At a high level, WordleBot is an A2C (Advantage Actor-Critic) neural network trained with PPO (Proximal Policy Optimization).
 In addition, the following features distinguish WordleBot and its training from more standard RL (Reinforcement Learning) systems:

-1. Inductive Bias:
+1. **Inductive Bias:**
    WordleBot is constrained to take/not take actions that are clearly optimal/suboptimal, respectively.

-2. Action-State Attention:
+2. **Action-State Attention:**
    WordleBot computes its action probabilities as attention values between the state embedding and the action embeddings.

-3. Expected Entropy Gain as Reward Function:
+3. **Expected Rewards Over Possible Hidden States**:
-   Rewards are defined as the expected entropy gain over the target words.
+   Rewards are defined as the expected rewards over the possible target words.

+---

 ## Background

 ### Wordle

-Wordle is a game run by the New York Times where the goal is to guess an unknown 5-letter word (which we will call the target word) in as few attempts as possible (with a hard cap at 6).
+Wordle is a game run by the New York Times where the goal is to guess an unknown 5-letter 'target word' in as few attempts as possible (with a hard cap at 6 attempts).
 After each guess, the characters in the guessed word are highlighted according to their presence in the target word:
 - **Green**: in the target word at that location
 - **Yellow**: in the target word but not at that location, and the total number of greens/yellows does not exceed the count in the target word (characters on the left are given priority to be marked yellow).
 - **Grey**: not in the target word or otherwise did not fit green/yellow requirements